ajcarney/DSMEditor/README.md

 # DSMEditor
-An application for editing and designing Design Structure Matrices
+An application for editing and designing Dependency Structure Matrices